'A Hero In Our Eyes': Police Resource Officer Shoots Suspect Who Opened Fire At Dixon High

 Dallas previously worked as a K9 Officer.
 His partner retired in 2008, according to the North American Police Work Dog Association.

 “I knew he was a Resource Officer, so I was confident in his abilities.
-The kids are safe if he’s there,” said Shydigger.
+The kids are safe if he’s there,” said Scheidegger.

 Accused gunman Matt Milby has not been charged at this time.